Have Love, Will Travel

 "Have Love, Will Travel" is a 1959 song written and recorded by Richard Berry.
 While the song may have been recorded before the end of 1959, the correct release date appears to be January, 1960.
 The title is based on a popular television/radio western serial Have Gun, Will Travel.

 The Sonics version

-In its best known incarnation, garage-rock protopunkers, The Sonics, included the song on their 1965 album, Here Are The Sonics.
+In its best known incarnation, garage rock/proto-punk band The Sonics included a "typically intense" version of the song on their 1965 album, Here Are The Sonics.
 Driven by a riff doubled on guitar, sax and bass, a big driving drum sound, screaming vocals and a saxophone break, it epitomized their sound.
 The Sonics changed the key from G to C, modified the riff (performing it instrumentally, rather than vocally), and (while they used the original chord progression, a basic 1-4-5-4 progression, G-C-D-C in G, or C-F-G-F in C), the modified riff emphasizes cross-relations of minor/major intervals against the keyboard.
 The guitar in the Sonics version does not use fuzz-tone, although it seems that some have mistaken the sax for a fuzz-tone guitar.
 This is the version that virtually all other performers copied after the '60s.